-Successful reproductive tissues, termed seed costs by us, include those required for the formation of a seed, including the seed itself, investment in the required pollen attraction tissues and seed provisioning tissues (Figure 1, Table 1).
+Success-associated costs, termed seed costs by us, are those required for the formation of a seed, including the seed itself plus pollen attraction tissues plus seed provisioning tissues (Figure 1, Table 1).
 For the two cone-bearing species, seed costs represented approximately half of total reproductive investment, while other species spent 3-42% of reproductive investment on seedcosts.
-While, for non-cone-bearing species, this was lower than investment in failed tissues, it was still a sizeable amount of energy that plants must spend for each seed produced.
-The inter-specific variation in the size of these three investment pools reflects both differences in seed set and floral morphology across species.
+For non-cone-bearing species this was lower than investment in failed tissues, but it was still a sizeable amount of energy that plants must spend for each seed produced.
+Between species variation in accessory cost components reflected differences in seed set and floral morphology across species.
 Banksia ericifolia, with small flowers, low seed set, and high provisioning costs spent only 0.4% of accessory costs on pollen-attraction tissues associated with successful ovules, while Pimelea linifolia with relatively larger flowers, smaller seeds, and higher seedset spent 65% of total accessory costs on pollen-attraction tissues associated with successful ovules.
 Species producing cones had two of the proportionally highest provisioning costs: Banksia ericifolia (61%) and Petrophile puchella (38% of total accessory costs).
 Due to Conospermum ericifolium’s stout fruiting stalks, it spent 29% of total accessory costs on seed provisioning costs.
 These results are broadly consistent with other studies recording how accessory costs shift across species within a community (Henery & Westoby 2001; Obeso 2004; Lord & Westoby 2006, 2012; Martinez, Garcia & Ramon Obeso 2007; Chen et al. 2010).
 In the following sections we explore whether the relative investment in different accessory cost pools shifts predictably with two species’ traits, seed size and seed set.

 Shifts in accessory costs with seed size and seed set across species